-Sexual Abuse Strategy'.
-It should be noted that HM Gov's strategy is particularly focussed on women and, whilst it is widely accepted that domestic abuse is disproportionately gendered, both the West Yorkshire and Kirklees approaches are not limited to this as it was felt that local responses need to be considered across all demographics (many of whom could be considered 'hidden victims') Indeed, it is true to say that victims of domestic abuse are not confined to a particular gender, ethnic group or sexual orientation and abuse affects whole families, including children and the elderly.
+The £66 billion estimate represents the most Sexual Abuse Strategy'.
+It should be noted that comprehensive estimate yet of the economic HM Government's strategy is particularly focussed and social costs of domestic abuse.
+The report on women and, whilst it is widely accepted that reinforces the need to tackle domestic abuse. domestic abuse is disproportionately gendered. ideally through preventative efforts that stop both the West Yorkshire and Kirklees approaches the abuse from happening in the first place.
+It are not limited to this as it was felt that local also highlights how domestic abuse impacts responses need to be considered across all on many sectors of society, suggesting that the demographics (many of whom could be considered response should be similarly wide-ranging. 'hidden victims').
+Indeed, it is true to say that victims of domestic abuse are not confined to As well as making a set of commitments to a particular gender, ethnic group or sexual orientation and abuse affects whole families, including children and the elderly.

-It is accepted that the majority of those affected by domestic abuse do not report their experiences to the police and of those incidents reported to the police, only a minority are resolved through the criminal justice system.
-Whilst some victims will be supported where they meet safeguarding and risk thresholds, not everyone will receive support.
-Therefore partner agencies have a significant role to play in addressing domestic abuse, whether the violence is reported to the police or not, and in particular to intervene early and prevent further abuse.
-Partners across Kirklees work dynamically to deal with the changing landscape of domestic abuse but the scale of the issue does present challenges particularly as statutory services have faced unprecedented budget restraints in recent years.
-It is therefore more vital than ever that new approaches are implemented and that the progress of the Kirklees strategy and subsequent priorities can be measured through a range of partnership intelligence and data.
+tackle domestic abuse, the Government will also be bringing in new legislation and one of these changes will be to introduce the first ever statutory government definition of domestic It is accepted that the majority of those abuse to specifically include economic abuse affected by domestic abuse do not report their and controlling and manipulative non-physical experiences to the police and of those incidents abuse which will enable everyone, including reported to the police, only a minority are victims themselves, to understand what resolved through the criminal justice system. constitutes abuse and will encourage more Whilst some victims will be supported where victims to come forward.
+This move illustrates they meet safeguarding and risk thresholds, and strengthens the notion that domestic not everyone will receive support.
+Therefore abuse now encompasses much broader types partner agencies have a significant role to play of abuse that can be less easy to identify, and in addressing domestic abuse, whether the that the relationships of those experiencing violence is reported to the police or not, and domestic abuse extend far more widely than the in particular to intervene early and prevent stereotypical heterosexual relationship.
+At the further abuse.
+Partners across Kirklees time of the Kirklees strategy being signed off, work dynamically to deal with the changing the draft Bill was still at parliamentary scrutiny landscape of domestic abuse but the scale of stage so we will refer to the current definition the issue does present challenges particularly of domestic abuse but will make changes to the as statutory services have faced unprecedented strategy once new legislation is in statute. budget restraints in recent years.
+It is therefore more vital than ever that new approaches are In 2016, HM Government published their 'Ending implemented and that the progress of the Violence Against Women and Girls Strategy: Kirklees strategy and subsequent priorities can 2016-2020'4, followed shortly afterwards by the be measured through a range of partnership West Yorkshire Office of the Police and Crime intelligence and data.